Pavel-research/raml-specs-separated/libraries.md

 ### Libraries

 Libraries are used to combine any collection of declarations into modular, externalized, reusable groups.
-While libraries are intended to define common declarations in external documents, which are then included where needed, libraries can also be defined inline.
+While libraries are intended to define common declarations in external documents, which are then included where needed.

 The following table describes the nodes, which are optional, of a library node.